What Is Divorce Mediation?

 Mediation is both a voluntary and a collaborative process.
-During mediation sessions, we work with you to reach meaningful resolutions to each aspect of your conflict.
-As your mediators, we will help you understand and analyze the options you face at each step of the negotiation process.
+During sessions, I work with you to reach meaningful resolutions to each aspect of your conflict.
+As your mediator, I will help you understand and evaluate the options you face at each phase of the negotiation.
 The ultimate settlement is based on full information and a mutual understanding of your needs and interests.

-In divorce mediation, we work with you to analyze your complete financial picture, including your actual monthly and annual budgets, in order to help you come to a sound financial agreement.
-This may include, how you characterize and divide your marital assets as well as any debt you may have, and how you will meet your financial obligations going forward.
+In divorce mediation, I work with you to analyze your complete financial picture, including budgets, in order to help you come to sound financial agreements.
+This may include: characterizing and distributing marital assets; addressing liabilities and debt service; meeting your financial obligations, needs and goals going forward.

-With regard to parenting arrangements, the goal is to help you craft a structure, unique to your family, that allows each of you to develop and nurture your role as a parent.
-The specific agreement you negotiate may include major decisions regarding how the children are raised, when they spend time with each of you as well as how they will be supported financially.
+With regard to parenting arrangements, I help you craft a structure, unique to your family, that allows each of you to develop and nurture your role as a parent.
+The specific agreement you negotiate may include major decisions regarding how the children are raised, when they spend time with each of you and how they will be supported financially.

 How Does the Mediation Process Work?

-We meet with both of you together, for a series of sessions, each of which lasts two hours and the number of which varies from family to family.
-In our practice, we use a co-mediation model, meaning you have the benefit of two mediators working with you at all times.
-Additionally, we ensure that every aspect of a legally binding divorce agreement is discussed and finalized during the process.
-We, at Family Mediation, are attorneys, who are also available to draft a legally binding agreement that reflects the decisions you reach together in mediation.
+I meet with both of you together, for a series of sessions, each of which lasts two hours and the number of which varies from family to family.
+I ensure that every aspect of a legally binding divorce agreement is discussed and you have the opportunity to consider each issue in full.
+As an attorney, I am also available to draft a legally binding agreement that reflects the decisions you reach together in mediation.

-Throughout, we work as neutral and non-coercive facilitators to help you arrive at decisions that work for both of you.
-We take an active role listening to each of your needs and interests, helping you analyze and generate ideas for going forward.
-However, the ultimate decisions are yours to make together.
-It is our goal to assist you in arriving at a settlement that reflects the interests and needs you articulate during the sessions.
+Throughout, I work as a neutral and non-coercive facilitator to help you arrive at decisions that work for both of you.
+I take an active role, listening to each of your needs and interests, helping you analyze and generate ideas based upon your values and your family.
+The ultimate decisions are yours to make together.
+It is my professional commitment to assist you in arriving at a settlement that best reflects the realities of your family and the work we accomplish together during the sessions.

 Is Mediation Right for Us?

-In order to participate, you each need to be able to express your point of view, understand the choices you face and speak up for yourself in the mediation sessions.
-Where there is an imbalance of information or understanding, we strive to re-set the balance so that you are each making informed choices that you’ve had time to reflect upon.
-Sometimes decisions, particularly financial ones, can be complex.
-To that end, we may encourage you to engage outside experts, such as financial professionals, for additional support and information.
-Other times, outside experts such as therapists or divorce coaches may provide help with emotional aspects of divorce, such as how to help you and your children adjust.
-We are available throughout the process to provide referrals for outside experts as needed.
+In order to participate, you each need to be able to express your point of view, understand the choices you face and speak for yourself.
+Where there is an imbalance of information or understanding, I strive to re-set the balance so that you are each making informed, thoughtful decisions.
+Sometimes issues, particularly financial ones, can be complex.
+To that end, I may encourage you to engage outside experts, such as financial professionals, for additional support, analysis and information.
+Other times, outside experts such as therapists or divorce coaches may provide insight and support with emotional aspects of divorce, such as how to help you and your child(ren) accept and acclimate to the changing realities of your family.
+I am available throughout the process to provide referrals for outside experts as needed.